Dasharo/docs/docs/common-coreboot-docs/dasharo_tools_suite.md

 downgrade, or reinstall your firmware.

-To update your firmware to the latest version first choose option number 9 to drop to shell a next run:
+To update your firmware to the latest version first choose option number 9 to drop to Shell and run:

 ```bash
 fwupdmgr refresh